klever/aire-tailwind-custom-forms/README.md

-# aire-tailwind-custom-forms
+# Custom Forms Aire Theme

-Aire theme for the Tailwind custom forms plugin
+(Work in progress!)
+This is an Aire theme for the [Tailwind custom forms plugin](https://github.com/tailwindcss/custom-forms).